 Riverview Intermediate Unit 6 provides Redbank Valley and 16 other school districts in Clarion, Venango, and Jefferson counties with educational services that otherwise would not be afforded to local districts.
 These services include curriculum development, professional education, educational planning, instructional materials, loan services, printing, management services, and special education services.
 Special education services are the most widely used services by the school districts.
-Among the programs in Redbank Valley that are provided by the Intermediate Unit are the following:
+Among the programs in Redbank Valley that are provided by the Intermediate Unit are the following .

-- A Speech and Language Development Program The speech therapist visits the children in their schools for speech and language development sessions. - An Early Intervention Program This class is located in the Northwest Savings Bank basement and is designed to meet the developmental needs of three to five year olds who are not ready for the regular school programs because of developmental learning and language difficulties. - Itinerant Teachers of Vision and Hearing Certified vision and hearing personnel are available to provide support services to students who are identified as having disabilities in these areas.
+- A Speech and Language Development Program A speech therapist visits the children in their schools for speech and language development sessions. - An Early Intervention Program This class is designed to meet the developmental needs of three to five year olds who are not ready for the regular school programs because of developmental learning and language difficulties. - Itinerant Teachers of Vision and Hearing Certified vision and hearing personnel are available to provide support services to students who are identified as having disabilities in these areas.